Pylons/pyramid/docs/narr/project.rst

 .. note::

-  ``setup.py`` is the defacto standard which Python developers use to distribute their reusable code.
+  ``setup.py`` is the de facto standard which Python developers use to distribute their reusable code.
 You can read more about ``setup.py`` files and their usage in the `Setuptools documentation
   <http://peak.telecommunity.com/DevCenter/setuptools>`_ and `The